 There will be a final draft paper but no final exam.
 Each student will produce a coauthored manuscript (or a solo-authored manuscript, with permission of the instructor) that applies or develops an appropriate statistical model to an important substantive problem.
 Students will choose their own topics.
-What works particularly well is to start replicating an already published article in order to develop it further for the final paper.
-My advice is to pic an article that interests you, was published within the last few years in a good journal, and uses methods we have or will talk about in class (or uses different methods at about the same level of sophistication).
-The draft paper must include all analysis, tables, figures, and description of the results.
+What works particularly well is to start replicating an already published article in order to start developing it into a different paper using your own argument.
+My advice is to pick an article that interests you, was published within the last few years in a good journal, and uses methods we have or will talk about in class (or uses different methods at about the same level of sophistication).

+The draft paper must include all analyses, tables, figures, and descriptions of the results.
 A good write-up of the draft paper should read like the third quarter of a journal article.
 The rest of the draft may be in detailed outline form, although it would be better to have it fully written.

 You also need to provide all necessary information to replicate your analysis.
-The replication material must include your dataset and computer code to be able to reproduce all tables and figures that make it in the paper.
+The replication material must include your data and computer code to be able to reproduce all tables and figures that make it in the paper.
 We expect you to comment your computer code heavily to explain what you are doing.
 Your code must be neatly formatted and run cleanly.
 To that end, please avoid writing computer-specific lines into your code that will prevent it from running on other machines.
 We will award partial credit if necessary.

-The final draft paper together with all replication material are due on June 8th, 2016.
+The final draft paper together with all replication material are due on June 6^{th} , 2018.
 Please submit all files electronically and, additionally, a hard-copy of your draft paper by 10am that day.
 Late submissions will not be accepted.